© 2012 -

 in the dry season -

-These natural divisions mean that we can conveniently consider the area to be comprised
+These natural divisions mean that we can conveniently consider the district to be

 We carried out a lot of interviews with farmers as we planned the project.
 They were very clear that they wanted more milk, but were equally clear that they also needed to maintain the robustness of their goat stock.
 So the 50% crossbreeds that we normally aim for would not be suitable, instead, we would use 50% males to mate with local females, to produce even lower grade offspring.